Azimuth1/azimuth1-website/_posts/2021-07-18-welcome-amanda.md

 ---

 We're excited to welcome Amanda West to the Azimuth1 team!
-Amanda is a data scientist working out of Boulder, Colorado and will be focusing on our public health and safety projects detectign fraud in medical device imports and registrations.
+Amanda is a data scientist working out of Boulder, Colorado and will be focusing on our public health and safety projects detecting fraud in medical device imports and registrations.

 In addition to data science, Amanda brings a background in international affairs, technical writing, and programming.